Arrondissement 18, Montmartre and Paris hill

-What I like about arrondissement 18 is that you can admire the city from above.
+What I like about arrondissement 18 is that you can admire the city from above, since it includes Paris hill.
 Plus, when you go there, you have lots of things to visit.
 From the Sacre-Coeur church to the Montmartre cemetery.

 To arrive at the attractions and landmarks of this area, you have to walk through tiny streets where there are lots of traditional boutiques and cafès.